 What Kind of Pepper Spray Can be Sold in California?

 You can purchase pepper spray from many vendors in person and online.
 However, if it is intended for use in California, the container must be under 2.5 ounces.
 Additionally, the product must be propelled through the use of aerosol spray, and the packaging must contain warning labels that notify the users:

 - That the product may only be used for self-defense

 - The legal consequences for the illegal use of the product in the state

 - Proper first aid methods if someone is sprayed

 - The best by date

-If you have been accused of violating any pepper spray laws, please contact defense attorney Peter M. Liss by calling (760) 643-4050.
+If you have been accused of violating any of California’s tear gas laws related to your use or carrying of pepper spray or mace, please contact a defense attorney as soon as possible.
+You can schedule a free consultation with Peter M. Liss by calling (760) 643-4050.